zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

   | **type**: str

+force
+  Controls what happens when the LPAR was already active:

+  If True, the parameters from the specified or defaulted image or load activation profile will be applied.

+  If False, the parameters from the previously used activation profile remain applied and will not be changed.
+The previously used activation profile is shown in the 'last-used-activation-profile' property of the LPAR.

+  TODO: Verify these statements

+  | **required**: False
+  | **type**: bool

 properties
-  Dictionary with new values for the LPAR properties, for ``state=operating`` and ``state=updated``.
+  Dictionary with new values for the LPAR properties, for ``state=active``, ``state=loaded`` and ``state=set``.
 Key is the property name with underscores instead of hyphens, and value is the property value in YAML syntax.
 Integer properties may also be provided as decimal strings.

   The possible input properties in this dictionary are the properties defined as writeable in the data model for LPAR resources (where the property names contain underscores instead of hyphens).